 photo: Portland Aerial Tram

-32. No tropical plans for mid-winter break?
+35. No tropical plans for mid-winter break?
 You can still go on an ocean adventure at Point Defiance Zoo & Aquarium’s South Pacific Aquarium.
+And while you’re there, check out the brand-new Pacific Seas Aquarium.

-37. Think ahead to summer by trading that too-small bike for a bigger version at the annual Seattle Bike Swap on Sun., Feb.
-3. Kids under 15 are free!
+39. Think ahead to summer by trading that too-small bike for a bigger version at the Seattle Bike Swap on Sun., March 10 (kids are free!).

 photo: Cupcake Royale